wp-plugins/capture-url-variables-for-ontraport/readme.txt

 == Changelog ==

+= 1.2.4 =

+* Fixed Timeout Issue by decreasing the number of form load

 = 1.2.3 =

 * Added the ability to collect the landing page from where the form is submitted